modern-pastel/modern-pastel/README.md

 I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
 Here is my landing page to demonstrate the tools I have been learning and using.
 My goal is to get an entry-level SOC analyst position.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in learning about computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]